wpeterman/ResistanceGA/ResistanceGA_Vignette.md

 ------
 ### Background

-With this vignette/tutorial, hopefully you'll get an idea of what each of the functions in this package can do, as well present an example (using simulated data) of how one can optimize resistance surfaces in isolation as well as simultaneously to create novel resistance surfaces.
+With this vignette/tutorial, hopefully you'll get an idea of what each of the functions in this package can do, as well present an example (using simulated data) of how you can optimize resistance surfaces in isolation as well as simultaneously to create novel resistance surfaces.
 This 'package' (I use that term very loosely) has largely been developed from functions I wrote to conduct different landscape genetic analyses.
 See [Peterman et al. (2014)](http://onlinelibrary.wiley.com/doi/10.1111/mec.12747/abstract "Published Molecular Ecology Study") for the original conception of optimizing resistance surfaces using optimization functions.
 This approach was limited to optimization of continuous surfaces in isolation.
 Since that paper, I've further developed the optimization method to utilize genetic algorithms, implemented using the `ga` function from the [GA package](http://cran.r-project.org/web/packages/GA/index.html "GA package, CRAN") in R. By moving to genetic algorithms, much more complex parameter space can be effectively searched, which allows for the optimization of categorical resistance surfaces, as well as optimization of multiple resistance surfaces simultaneously.

 This package fills a void in the landscape genetics toolbox.
 There are various methods proposed for determining resistance values (reviewed by [Spear et al., 2010](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-294X.2010.04657.x/abstract "Spear et al.")).
 Previously utilized methods generally searched a limited parameter space and/or relied on expert opinion.
 [Graves et al. (2013)](http://onlinelibrary.wiley.com/doi/10.1111/mec.12348/abstract "Graves et al.") utilized optimization functions and interindividual genetic distances to determine resistance values, but found that the data generating values were rarely recoverable.
 I have not assessed the ability of functions/methods utilized in this package to optimize resistance surfaces as in Graves et al. (2013), but do note that very different methods of scaling, transforming, and combining resistance surfaces are utilized in `ResistanceGA`.

 A few words of caution.
 I have made every effort to run and test each function with simulated data, but I make no guarantees concerning function performance and stability.
 Data formatting can be a challenge, and I have tried to simplify the process as much as possible.
-Please make sure you carefully read through the [CIRCUITSCAPE](http://www.circuitscape.org/home "CIRCUITSCAPE") documentation, as well as other relevant papers by [Brad McCrae](http://www.circuitscape.org/pubs "McCrae papers") .
+Please make sure you carefully read through the [CIRCUITSCAPE](http://www.circuitscape.org/home "CIRCUITSCAPE") documentation, as well as other relevant papers by [Brad McCrae](http://www.circuitscape.org/pubs "McCrae papers") to get a more complete understanding of resistance modeling and circuit theory.
 If errors occur, start by making sure that you are providing function inputs in the correct format.
 If a function does not work, there likely will not be a helpful error message to help you troubleshoot.
 Depending on interest and use, these are features that may be added in the future.
 Lastly, this is not a fast process.
-Even with the 80x80 pixel simulated landscapes used in this tutorial, each optimization iteration takes 0.75--1.25 seconds to complete (Intel i7 3.4 GHz processor, 24 GB RAM).
+Even with the 50x50 pixel simulated landscapes used in this tutorial, each optimization iteration takes 0.75--1.00 seconds to complete (Intel i7 3.4 GHz processor, 24 GB RAM).
 The largest surfaces I've attempted to optimize using these methods were 600x600 pixels, which took ~13 seconds per iteration.
+It appears that under most circumstances the resolution of the landscape can be reduced without loss of information.
+If you want to use the optimization procedures in `ResistanceGA`, but are working with a large landscape, I might suggest reducing the resolution first.
 Depending upon whether you are optimizing a single surface or multiple surfaces simultaneously, the genetic algorithms typically run for 50--150 generations. `ga` settings will vary for each run, but there will typically be 50--150 offspring (i.e. different parameter value realizations) per generation.
 This means that 2500--2.25 &times; 10<sup>4</sup> iterations will be needed to complete the optimization.
 This can be a **LONG** process!
 If you encounter issues while executing any of these functions, or would like some other functionality incorporated, please let me know (<bill.peterman@gmail.com>).
 I am eager to make this as accessible, functional, and as useful as possible, so any and all feedback is appreciated.

 **References**